Project 5: ForensicsFall 2023

 A working knowledge of Linux is helpful for this project.
 If you don’t have this yet, you may need to spend time Googling and/or experimenting to get up to speed.
-The TAs will also answer general Linux questions as a last resort.
+The course staff will also answer general Linux questions as a last resort.
 For an excellent reference book, try UNIX and Linux System Administration Handbook by Nemeth, Snyder, Hein, and Whaley.
 Also, see https://en.wikipedia.org/wiki/Disk_partitioning for some additional background.

 Live analysis is a forensic technique in which the investigator examines a running copy of the target system.
-We suggest using VirtualBox for this purpose.

 In addition to hints dropped elsewhere, here is an incomplete list of things to try: